KCWI observations of the extended nebulae in Mrk 273: Introduction

 Long-slit spectroscopy can potentially underestimate the size of the outflow, as spatial information is only available along the slit while collimated outflows \citepalias[e.g.][]{rv13} can be misaligned with the slit orientation.
 IFU data can reveal the two-dimensional extent, however a critical uncertainty in IFU measurements of outflow extents at low redshift is often the limited field of view (FOV) of the instrument, as outflows often extend across much of the FOV \citepalias[e.g.][]{rv13}.
 For example, the two-slit mode of the Gemini Multi-Object Spectrograph \citep[GMOS;][]{all02,hoo04} has a FOV of $5''\times 7''$, limiting the measurement of the projected galactocentric outflow extent to a radius of $\sim 2.5-3.5$ kpc at $z=0.05$.
 Therefore, long-slit or FOV-limited IFU measurements of outflow extents in local ULIRGs are in principle lower limits and may underestimate the true extent.

 The commissioning of the Keck Cosmic Web Imager \citep[KCWI;][]{mor18} on the Keck II Telescope presents new opportunities to advance the understanding of AGN-driven outflows in galaxy evolution with its large FOV and high throughput.
 KCWI is a general purpose optical IFU optimized for observations of faint, diffuse objects.
 In the medium slicer configuration, KCWI has a FOV of $16'' \times 20''$, capable of mapping outflowing gas extending to a galactocentric radius of $8-10$ kpc at $z=0.05$, and covering an area over 9 times larger GMOS in one pointing.
+KCWI also provides a high throughput, 3 to 20 times higher than GMOS, in the wavelength range spanning $\sim 4000-5500~\AA$, which covers useful emission lines such as [OIII]5007, \hbeta, HeII4868 and [OIII]4363 at $z <0.1$.
+Combined with the large field of view, KCWI is ideal for studying diffuse extended emission from AGN-driven outflows.
 In this paper, we present a pilot study of a program to probe the true extent of AGN-driven outflows in low redshift galaxies with KCWI.

 Mrk 273, one of the closest ULIRGs at $z=0.0373$, represents a unique target for this study.
 It has a total star formation rate of $139~\msun ~\mathrm{yr~^{-1}}$ \citep{cic14}.
 It exhibits prominent tidal features which indicate it is a late-stage merger \citep[e.g][]{kim02}.
 It has a complex nuclear structure hosting at least two to possibly three AGNs (see \citealt{rz14}, hereafter \citetalias{rz14}; \citealt{liu19} for recent discussions).
 The two AGNs detected in X-ray are heavily obscured, with a combined bolometric luminosity of $\sim 5 \times 10^{44} ~\mathrm{erg~s^{-1}}$ \citep{iwa11,iwa18}.
 Mrk 273 is known to host multi-phase high velocity AGN-driven outflows of various scales with a complex kinematic structure in the central $\sim 5$ kpc region.
 On the sub-kiloparsec scale, compact molecular outflows have been observed with velocities of $>400~\kmps$ travelling towards the north up to $\sim 600$ pc from the nucleus \citep[e.g][]{u13,gon17,ala18}.
 Long-slit spectroscopy and early IFU observations have revealed ionized outflows in the E-W direction about the nucleus with velocity widths (FWHM) $> 500~\kmps$ within a distance of $\sim 6$ kpc (\citealt{col99}; \citealt{rz13}; \citetalias{rz14}; \citealt{s16}, hereafter \citetalias{s16}).
 IFU observation of the central $4.5 \times 6$ kpc shows a separate bipolar superbubble of fast outflowing ionized gas in the N-S direction extending 2 kpc on either side, reaching velocities of $\sim 1500~\kmps$ \citepalias{rv13}.